bulletmark/edir/README.md

 You can use `edir` with `sudo` to rename, delete, or copy system files.
 For improved security, `edir` runs the editing session as your regular user, not as root - similar to how `sudoedit` works.
 This approach allows you to use graphical editors (like VS Code), which should not be run as root.
-To ensure your editor settings are preserved, use `sudo -E` so that your `$EDIR_EDITOR` or `$EDITOR` environment variable is available.
-For example, to edit files in `/etc` with VS
+Use `sudo -E` so that your preferred editor is selected via your `$EDIR_EDITOR` or `$EDITOR` environment variable.
+For example, to rename or delete files in `/etc` using VS
 Code:

 ```sh